Windows 10: The Windows 7 Extended Security Update program is now available

 1. The Windows 7 Extended Security Update program is now available - Similar Threads - Extended Security Update

-2. The Windows November 2023 security updates are now available
+5. The Windows security updates for January 2025 are now available

 in Windows 10 News